askasckr/recommend/README.md

 ------------
 **Note:** All the requests expect ```Client-Id``` in header to distinguish the clients and is used in ```RecsClientRateLimitInterceptor``` to control concurrent requests on two unique clients.
 More than two concurrent client requests result in ```HTTP status 429 Too Many Requests response status code```.

-#### 1. To get all the predefined portfolios as list(returns just a raw list of all predefined portfolio percents, UI might need to make group by on investmentRisk.id):
+#### 1. To get all the predefined portfolios as list(returns just a raw list of all predefined portfolio percents, UI/Client might need to make group by on investmentRisk.id):
 **Note:** Make sure to add ```Client-Id``` in header.
 More than two concurrent client requests result in ```HTTP status 429 [Too Many Requests]```.

 GET https://intense-oasis-48244.herokuapp.com/api/v1/predefined/portfolios